-Probably a little or unfortunately … A LOT!
+Probably a little, or unfortunately, A LOT!
 If so, you’re not alone.

-Some signals you may feel or get when you’re stress could be SILENT.
+Some signals you may feel or get when stressed could be SILENT.
 Yes, SILENT!
-You may have guessed it … these silent stress signals could creep up on you and before you know it … BOOM!!
+These silent stress signals could creep up on you before you know it BOOM!!
 You are massively STRESSED!
 What can you do?
 First, you need to be aware of stress signals so that you can take action to either reduce the stress or STOP it from getting much worse.
-Of course, we all know that the preferable option is to get rid of the stress entirely and knowing silent signals that indicate you’re stressed is one good way to begin tackling stress.
+Of course, we all know that the preferable option is to get rid of the stress entirely and to know silent signals that indicate you’re stressed is one good way to begin tackling stress.

-#1 – Yes, pimples, bumps, spots and more.
+1. Yes, pimples, bumps, spots, and more.

-#2 – Do you notice headaches creeping up and getting worse?
+2. Do you notice headaches creeping up and getting worse?

-#3 – Craving sugar, anyone?
+3. Craving sugar, anyone?

-#4 – Here come the allergies!
+4. Here come the allergies!

-#5 – Cramps and Stomach Aches.
+5. Cramps and Stomach Aches.

-#6 – Nervous Twitching.
+6. Nervous Twitching.